wangx6/runbook/README.md

 - View - reflection of state which is created as side effect of static data from the model.
 - Styling - Single source of truth(SSOT)

-## PULL REQUEST(PR)
-Before a pull request is submited please past the following template into your PR
-- What is the PR about?
-- Why this PR exist?
-- If you have left some legacy, why?

-- Check list
-   - [ ] Include the story link and the task link
-   - [ ] check CI
-   - [ ] Only handling events in the controller
-   - [ ] Business logics stays in the data model
-   - [ ] Complexity analysis
-   - [ ] No business logics in the view
-   - [ ] Unit test all functions
-   - [ ] Intergration test all features
-- BE NICE TO PEOPLE :relaxed:

 ## CSS/SCSS
 ### File Structure
 All file names are in lowercase and multiple words are connected with "-"(hyphen).